-MFMA's Safe Food Sampling at Farmers' Markets legislation became law on April 11, 2014.
+MFMA's Safe Food Sampling legislation became law on April 11, 2014.
 This fact sheet describes the approved handwashing station and protocol for all vendors and food demonstrators at Minnesota farmers' markets (or community events) to offer safe food samples.